See all state pages

 SC Hope Scholarship Program

-This merit-based scholarship program was created for students attending a four-year institution, but don’t qualify for the LIFE or Palmetto Fellows Scholarship.
-Only eligible freshman can obtain this scholarship; award amounts vary based on eligible funding.
+This merit-based scholarship program was created for students attending a four-year institution, but who don’t qualify for the LIFE or Palmetto Fellows Scholarship.
+Only eligible freshmen can obtain this scholarship of up to $2,800 for their first year of attendance.

 Learn more